 If you’re getting “yeses,” then you’re likely heading down an ugly river that ends with a potentially lethal waterfall.

 So what can you do to make a living and keeping your life?

 I want you to remember the three Bs: Boundaries Bring Balance.

-Too often in my travels, I see agents and brokers who haven’t built boundaries between their work and personal lives -– they’ve made their cocktail and gulp it down daily.
-Now their vision is blurry and they can’t see the world clearly.
+Too often in my travels, I see agents and brokers who haven’t built boundaries between their work and personal lives.
+They’ve made their cocktail and gulp it down daily.
+Now their vision is blurry, and they can’t see the world clearly.
 And, they end up getting lulled into believing that long work hours will lead to success.

-One of the foundations of my work with agents and brokers is balance.
+One of the foundations of my work with agents and brokers is a balance.
 Yes, my job is to increase income.
-And yes, working long and hard can increase income – but only in the short run.
+And yes, working long and hard can increase income but only in the short run.
 I hope you’re in this business for a lifetime.

 So I work with clients to set up systems so their business can operate on autopilot.
 When that happens, setting boundaries becomes ten times easier.

-I have an article on my web site called "Setting Work and Life Boundaries" that offers details on building boundaries.
+I have an article on my website called "Setting Work and Life Boundaries" that offers details on building boundaries.
 But for now, here are a few tips to get you started: